WunderMF/Gid/README.md

 # Gideon
-A personal Discord bot written in C# using the Discord.NET library.
+A personal Discord bot written in C# using the Discord.NET 0.9 library.
-Maintained by Adrian & Matt.
+Maintained by Adrian and Matt.

 ## Features
-- Notifies when someone comes online or goes offline.
+- Notifies when a user comes online or goes offline.
-- Notifies when someone connects or disconnects from a voice channel.
+- Notifies when a user connects or disconnects from a voice channel.
+- Keeps track of when a user was last online.

 ## Commands